 Ensuring the title and keywords in the article are easily ‘searchable’ by search engines, building cross references and links between various web / social networking platforms – are a couple of simple SEO techniques.
 Free SEO tools by Moz can aid in this process of fine tuning your online document content.

 Author’s Tip: Focused SEO support can be obtained by subscribing to paid SEO tools.
 However, a good many of the standard recommended tasks can be done by the product team themselves.
 So, it is simple a case of effort vs cost.
 However, basic SEO support can be obtained from free tools.

 Research papers and technical whitepapers are critical works of technical writing.
 However, they are not authored by the average technical writer, but by the product designers themselves.

-Zotero is one such free, easy-to-use tool to help you collect all your research in a single, searchable interface.
+Zotero is one such free, easy-to-use technical writing software tool to help you collect all your research in a single, searchable interface.
 You can add PDFs, images, audio and video files, snapshots of web pages, and really anything else.
 An indexed library of your entire research material is maintained for quick referencing and documentation.

 Author’s tip: Technical research documents could contain protocol specifications, API documentation for software modules or hypothesis-driven scientific research results.
 Using the right tools to collect, organize, cite and collaborate research work might save a lot of time and effort.

 So, that’s all the technical writing software that you’ll need in the “Gather Information” phase.
 The next article in this series will feature the technical writing tools for the “Document Information” phase and that’ll follow with “Publishing the Information” phase.